BeneSchier/AcousticZ/README.md

 # AcousticZ

 AcousticZ is a powerful Python package that allows you to simulate and analyze the real-world acoustic characteristics of rooms.
 By utilizing stochastic ray tracing, it generates a comprehensive Histogram that captures energy values correlated with frequency and time.
-This Histogram serves as the foundation for generating highly accurate Room Impulse Responses (RIRs) for any arbitrary 3D room geometry.
+This Histogram serves as the foundation for generating Room Impulse Responses (RIRs) for any arbitrary 3D room geometry.

 ## Key Features

 - Simulate room impulse responses with ray tracing: AcousticZ employs advanced ray tracing techniques to generate realistic RIRs for virtual rooms.
 - Comprehensive Histogram generation: The package produces a Histogram that stores energy values based on frequency and time, allowing for detailed acoustic analysis.
 - Auralization and reverbant effects: Use the RIRs to apply realistic room effects, such as auralization and reverb, to audio files.
-- Suitable for research and beyond: AcousticZ is not limited to research applications.
-It has found its way into domains like Virtual Reality Headsets and computer games, enhancing immersive experiences with realistic sound simulations.

 ## Installation